 “We didn’t have to physically pivot the space to accommodate the guidelines,” says Cole.
 “Our partnership with the building allows it because it’s a great use of the space.”

-In outdoor spaces, guests may not know when to wear a mask, how to move around, or what to expect generally.
+When it comes to outdoor spaces, guests may still be figuring out protocol and may not know what to expect.
 You have to tell them.
-Hosts at The Vault Garden give each guest who enters a menu and an information card that details exactly how the process will work and what everyone needs to do to remain safe.
+Hosts at The Vault Garden give each guest who enters a menu and an information card that details exactly how the process will work.
 Consider the protocols a two-way street, and don’t be shy about over-communicating with guests.